bradtreloar/drupal-bootstrap-base/README.md

 # Bootstrap Base

-This base theme for Drupal  Bootstrap Sass
+Drupal base theme providing a basis for making custom themes using Bootstrap Sass.

 This base theme provides the following:
 - Template overrides implementing Bootstrap UI components and utilities.